 In his Brief, Tim did not even attempt to distinguish or explain Franklin.
+Instead he argues

-Instead, he argues that the term "primary physical custody" has been "repudiated" by the Supreme Court and that Rachel "cannot proclaim a valid legal meaning for the term".
+Rachel "cannot proclaim a valid legal meaning for the term".
 (Appellee's Brief p.
 23).
 Tim cites Rush v.
 Rush, 932 So.2d 794 (Miss.
 2006) and McSwain v.
 McSwain, 943 So.2d 1288 (Miss.
 2006) in support of his argument.
 Rush and McSwain cannot be stretched nearly as far as Tim would like.
 Neither case "repudiated" the use of "primary physical custody"; in fact, both cases acknowledged that "primary physical custody" is commonly used by the courts and by the attorneys who practice in this field.
 As a practical matter, if "primary physical custody" has no valid legal meaning, there are hundreds and hundreds of divorced parents in Mississippi with invalid custody decrees.